For the most up to date unit of study information, please use the Find a Course search.

 HPOL5009 Health Policy Project

-Credit points: 6 Teacher/Coordinator: A/Prof James Gillespie, Dr Anne Marie Thow Session: Semester 1,Semester 2 Classes: 2 x 1 day workshops plus online or online only Corequisites: HPOL5008 Assessment: 1x abstract (5%), 1x5000 word policy document (65%), and 1xclass presentation (30%) Mode of delivery: Online
+Credit points: 6 Teacher/Coordinator: A/Prof James Gillespie, Dr Anne Marie Thow Session: Semester 1,Semester 2 Classes: 2 x 1 day workshops plus online or online only Corequisites: HPOL5008 Assessment: 1x abstract (5%), 1x5000 word policy document (65%), and 1xclass presentation (30%) Mode of delivery: Distance education/intensive on campus

 To develop a research project that demonstrates an ability to apply theory, tools and skills developed in previous units of study to a real life problem or issue where health policy can make a difference.